mihajlov39547/iSAID-Sliced-512/README.md

 # iSAID-512Tiles

-512×512 sliced image tiles and YOLO-format annotations derived from the iSAID aerial imagery dataset, created by **Marko Mihajlovic** for academic use in instance segmentation.
+512×512 sliced image tiles and YOLO-format annotations derived from the iSAID aerial imagery dataset, created by ** mihajlov39547** for academic use in instance segmentation.

 ---